 The title track and lead single, Losing Touch, caught the attention of Mark Roberts of Brooklyn (US) based record label, Stars & Letters Records.
 Roberts expressed an interest in releasing the band’s material and, spurred on by this early affirmation, Empathy Test recorded a further four tracks and sent them over for his approval.
 A deal was signed in April 2014, with a release date for the EP, Throwing Stones, scheduled for December of the same year.

-Losing Touch, which has now had 540K views on YouTube and over million plays on Spotify (two million if you count the remastered version), also garnered attention when it was featured in a viral video produced for Liverpool Football Club by UK artist and animator Richard Swarbrick.
+Losing Touch, which has now had 540K views on YouTube and over million plays on Spotify (2.6m if you include the remastered version), also garnered attention when it was featured in a viral video produced for Liverpool Football Club by UK artist and animator Richard Swarbrick.
 Swarbrick’s animated video clocked up over 264K views on YouTube and was shown on Liverpool FC’s official TV channel.

 Swarbrick went on to use a second Empathy Test track, Kirrilee, in another viral animated video, Cats of YouTube, which received over 183K views, and a third, Last Night on Earth, in a series of basketball animations commissioned by ESPN.
 Kirrilee also brought the band further attention in the US when it became the official soundtrack to a Bill Murray inspired art fair, The Murray Affair, in San Francisco on August 8th, 2014.

 In September 2014, Empathy Test gave their first live performance, a self-booked headline show at The Sebright Arms in London.
-With fans having flown in from abroad and The Sebright Arms just shy of full capacity, the show was a resounding success.
+With fans having travelled from as far afield as Germany and Sweden, and the 120 capacity venue just shy of full, the show was a resounding success.

-Also in attendance was Thomas Görnert, CEO of one of the biggest Alternative/Gothic music festival in the world, Wave Gotik Treffen.
-Having flown in from Germany to attend the concert, Görnert booked Empathy Test to perform at the 2015 event, directly after their performance.
+Also in attendance was Thomas Görnert, CEO of one of the biggest Alternative/Gothic music festivals in the world, Wave Gotik Treffen.
+Having flown from Germany to attend the concert, Görnert booked Empathy Test to perform at the 2015 event, directly after their performance.

 A week later, the title track from the Throwing Stones EP premiered on Clash Music.
 Writer Robin Murray described it as “gorgeous, sumptuous future pop” with “nods towards Depeche Mode” and “21st century producers such as Purity Ring”.
 Here is the Place then premiered via KCRW on 3rd November, with comparisons to M83, Purity Ring and CHVRCHES, and praise for “a big dramatic sound that swoons ecstatically between the nostalgic and immediate”.

-Throwing Stones was also Record of the Week on BBC Introducing in Kent and the band were interviewed for the show, which was broadcast on 1st November 2014.
+EP title track Throwing Stones was also Record of the Week on BBC Introducing in Kent and the band were interviewed for the show, which was broadcast on 1st November 2014.
+BBC Introducing Presenter Abbie McCarthy said she was "loving it more with every listen".

 On December 9th 2014, the Throwing Stones EP was released by Stars & Letters Records, earning the band a 10/10 review on Swedish alternative music website Brutal Resonance.
 Reviewer Kjetil Haugen proclaimed: “there is no doubt in my mind that this is a perfect release”.
 The band were also featured in Idolator’s 14 Under the Radar Synth Pop Acts We Loved in 2014, along with Salt Ashes (UK) and Kid Moxie (USA).